envygeeks/jekyll-assets/README.md

 # Jekyll 3 Assets

 Jekyll 3 assets is an asset pipeline using Sprockets 3 for Jekyll 3.
+This software is deeply alpha and still is missing pieces from old Jekyll-Assets so beware when you use it, these pieces will be added soon (tm.)

 ## Configuration